charlielobster/CUDA_NekRS/README.md

 First, flash a hard drive with Ubuntu and boot into it

   a) Inside your Windows instance, download the Ubuntu 24.04.3 iso file

+    Go to https://ubuntu.com/download/desktop and click the green button

   b) Use Balena Etcher to write the iso to the USB drive

   c) From your BIOS, boot from the USB drive and install to the target drive

 Setup required libraries